Effective April 13, 2016:

 Small Grant Program

 Weingart Foundation is known for supporting nonprofit organizations addressing a wide range of needs in Southern California.
-Our grantees include small community-based organizations focused on a single neighborhood as well as large institutions serving the entire region.
+Our grantees include small community-based organizations focused on a single neighborhood, large institutions serving the entire region, as well as organizations focused on advocacy and community organizing.

 Definition and Purpose

-The primary purpose of the Small Grant Program is to increase access to funding and strengthen the capacity of small, community based, and developing organizations.
-Therefore, priority is given to organizations with operating budgets under $1 million (excluding the San Diego County Small Grant Program where we prioritize budgets under $1.5 million).
-The program also supports small capital projects for organizations of any size (excluding the San Diego County Small Grant Program where priority is given solely to organizations with operating budgets under $1.5 million).
+The primary purpose of the Small Grant Program (SGP) is to increase access to funding and strengthen the capacity of small, community based, and developing organizations.
+Therefore, priority is given to organizations with operating budgets under $1 million.

 The program is a good opportunity for organizations to introduce themselves to the Foundation, and allows us to expand the availability of our resources to nonprofits and geographical areas we might not otherwise reach.
 We believe that these grants provide important support for much needed services to diverse communities throughout Southern California.